 After spending hours on the ice, your feet may get cold enough that they change color.
 A little blue and black on your toes is expected.
 But if the discoloration is extensive, it could cause frostbite.

 So what if there was a way for you to still enjoy your love for ice climbing without all these issues?
-Use these five ice climbing tips to help you.

 1. Start with Your Crampons

 Climbing is a gear-intensive sport, and having the right gear is essential.
 One type of climbing gear you will need for ice climbing is crampons.

 When ice climbing on a vertical slope, you need a strap-on crampon.
 The same crampon works well for water ice and snow or glacier climbing.
 An ice ax combined with the crampon helps increase safety and efficiency.